-Born in Italy, raised in Canada, and now a US citizen, DiFlorio began his professional soccer career in the original Major Indoor Soccer League (MISL), joining the Cleveland Force for the 1984-88 seasons.
+Born in Italy, raised in Canada, and now a United States citizen, DiFlorio began his professional soccer career in the original Major Indoor Soccer League, joining the Cleveland Force for the 1984-88 seasons.

-DiFlorio began the 2001-2002 season with the Baltimore Blast, but finished his playing career with the Heat.
-He was the (AISA) NPSL's third all-time leading scorer with 1,594 points and second all-time goal scorer with 610, as well as being an eight-time NPSL All-Star and four-time All-NPSL selection and named the 2000-01 NPSL Most Valuable Player.
+DiFlorio began the 2001-02 season with the Baltimore Blast, but finished his playing career with the Heat.
+He was the NPSL's third all-time leading scorer with 1,594 points and second all-time goal scorer with 610, as well as being an eight-time NPSL All-Star and four-time All-NPSL selection.
+He also was named the 2000-01 NPSL Most Valuable Player.
 DiFlorio had one cap for the Canadian national soccer team, which came in 1988 on July 15 in a friendly against Poland played in Toronto.
-Canada lost 1-2.

 Please Check Back Soon!

-He was the equipment manager for the Hershey Impact from 1988 thru 1991.
-Butala was the only equipment manager in the history of the original Harrisburg Heat and the equipment manager of the Harrisburg City Islanders for all but last season.
+He was the equipment manager for the Hershey Impact from 1988-91.
+Butala was the only equipment manager in the history of the original Harrisburg Heat and the equipment manager of the Harrisburg City Islanders until 2012.
 When he is not overseeing the equipment needs of the Heat, Mike is an instructor for Harrisburg Area Community College’s Workforce Development Department.